section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 ### Creating ground truth data for object detection and semantic segmentation
 Once we open the app, we need to load data into it.
 To do this, click on `load` at the top-left corner of the app.

 If you click on it, the app asks about the type of data that you are inputting.
 As you can see, we have three options: video, image sequence, and custom reader.

 The most common file format for data in this app is video and image sequences.
 But, we use the custom reader if you have a different file format from those mentioned before.

-For this tutorial, we are going to load a 25second video into the app.
-After doing this, we start by ROI label(region of interest) by clicking on the label button.
+For this tutorial, we are going to load a 25 second video into the app.
+After doing this, we start by the ROI (region of interest) label by clicking on the label button.

 ![labelling button](/engineering-education/how-to-ground-truth-label-your-datasets/ground3.png)